 So I made soups very rarely or only for myself as I knew he wasn’t a fan.
 But I didn’t want to give up.
 I wanted to create soups that he actually looked forward to.
-So a lot of trial and error – more failures then successes but this one is a winner.
-He actually gets excited when I make it.
+So a lot of trial and error—more failures then successes but this one is a winner.
+He gets excited when I make it.
 The first time he had it, he couldn’t get enough!
 I was so happy.
 Now we can both enjoy soup together.

 You don’t realise that sharing food together with people that you love can be so powerful.
 Coming from a European background, I guess deep down inside this was important to me.
 I wanted my husband to enjoy and get excited about my cooking.
-Well I guess I have done it, he even loves pumpkin soup now haha.
+Well, I guess I’ve done it, he even loves pumpkin soup now haha.

 I hope that this resonates with some of you out there that may go through the same thing.
 I’ve noticed that many males aren’t the biggest fans of soup.
 I hope this one wins them over.